GitHub-Insight-ANZ-Lab/copilot-lab-home-gallery-angular/labs/exercise-5.md

 ## Update the home component template

-The `HomeComponent` already contains an input field that you will use to capture input from the user.
-That string text will be used to filter the results.
+The `HomeComponent` already contains an input field that you will use to capture user input.
+That text will be used to filter the results.

-Update the `HomeComponent` template to include a template variable in the `input` element called `#filter`.
-It should use a template reference variable to get access to the input element as its value.
+Update the `HomeComponent` template to include a template reference variable in the `input` element called `#filter`.This variable will allow you to access the input element's value.

 <details>
   <summary>Hint - Possible Solution</summary>